reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 **The `ThrowingConsumer` interface serves as a functional interface that enables the implementation of a generic block of code capable of consuming an argument and potentially throwing a `Throwable`.** Unlike the [`Consumer`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/function/Consumer.html) interface, `ThrowingConsumer` allows for the throwing of any type of exception, including checked exceptions.

-The `ThrowingConsumer` interface can be particularly useful in scenarios where we need to test code that might throw checked exceptions.
+The `ThrowingConsumer` interface can be handy in scenarios where we need to test code that might throw checked exceptions.
 This interface allows us to write more concise and readable tests by handling checked exceptions seamlessly.

 Here are some typical use cases.